donschia/FetchXmlDetailsList/README.md

 - If you have fewer fields, the column widths are not right.
 But with enough fields, it seems to space them out fine.

-- Test harness layout has issues, overlaying the whole test page and issues with control width.
-But seems to work when rendered on the form.